 Image Courtesy: Bookingholdings.com

-Booking Holdings was initially launched in 1997 as a single website, Priceline.com, which allow users to buy travel purchases at discount rates.
-Two years later, in 1999, the company went public and made its founder a big-time billionaire.
+Booking Holdings was initially launched in 1997 as a single website, Priceline.com, which allows users to buy travel packages at discount rates.
+In just two years, in 1999, the company went public and made its founder a big-time billionaire.

 4. Seaboard Corporation